HenryXi/design-pattern/creational/etc/Java abstract factory example1.md

     }
 }
 ```
 The aim of abstract factory is to create families of related products..
 If you want create another families of product (Let's say
 ProductA3 and ProductB3).
-You just only need add `ConcreteFactory3` and change the value of config.
+You just only need add `ConcreteFactory3` and change the value of configuration.
 The most business
-logic code of won't be changed.
+logic code won't be changed.